rademacher-p/stats-learn/Documentation/Journals/app_notes.md

   - With reg. = insufficiently flexible/intuitive?

 - Use smaller discrete spaces?
 Or use continuous space and **discretization**?
+  - Discretization makes the *restricted* function space a major regularizer!
+  - **DISCRETE** enables better consistency/overfitting trade demo!!!

 - Need better NN architectures and optimizers to *maximize* overfitting!!

 - *Harder functions and data volumes for pop learners to learn*
   - Random discrete functions
-  - Discontinuous funcs vs MLP (UAT only for continuous).
+  - Discontinuous funcs vs MLP (UAT only holds for continuous).
 Fractals?

 ---